-Since the start, The Rough & Tumble have found themselves in living rooms, back patios, and even a kitchen or two across the country, playing their songs in the same environment they were written in-- someone else's house.
-House shows are a low budget, low pressure way to invite friends and family in and enjoy live music without having to change out of their pajamas.
-Hosting has varied from potlucks to food-provided to drinks only to BYO-everything-- you can decide.
+House shows are a low budget, low pressure way to invite friends and family in and enjoy live music without having to change out of your pajamas.
+Hosting varies from potlucks to food-provided to drinks only to BYO-everything to virtual hangs!-- you can decide!

 encourage your attendees to bring extra cash to purchase merchandise!

 we ask that hosts communicate to attendees that this is a house SHOW, not a house PARTY.
 We spend a lot of time honing an intimate, fun night of music-- which can only be possible with listening ears.
 Some hosts have, in the past, provided a separate space for those who have conversations that just can't wait.